john-azzaro/-Object-Oriented-Programming-from-the-Beginning/README.md

 ```

 ------
-### Create a new parent object for properties and methods used of multiple objects.
+### Create a new parent object for properties and methods to be used for of multiple objects.
 ------
 Now suppose that later on you want to create a "Motorcycle" object and that object would also have an ```ignition``` method with the exact same implementation.
 Instead of duplicating the same method, you can use inheritance to create an "automobile" parent object and then have "Car" and "Motorcycle" inherit that parent constructor method.
 ```JavaScript